 Information

-The AMD Optimizing C/C++ Compiler (AOCC) is a high performance compiler suite supporting C/C++ and Fortran applications, and providing advanced optimizations.
-This is a clang/LLVM and flang based compiler suite with OpenMP 5.0 support for C/C++ and OpenMP 4.5 support for Fortran.
+The AMD Optimizing C/C++ Compiler (AOCC) is a high performance x86 CPU compiler suite supporting C/C++ and Fortran applications, and providing advanced optimizations.
+This is a Clang/LLVM and Classic Flang based compiler suite with OpenMP version 5.0 and a good subset of OpenMP versions 5.1 & 5.2 supported for C/C++ and OpenMP version 4.5 supported for Fortran.
+OpenMP offloading is currently not supported with AOCC.
 Read More

 C/C++/Fortran – Available on Linux